 Please, try not to mention the autism condition directly into the conversation.
 The employee may not feel comfortable sharing this information, and it could also be considered discrimination in the workplace.

-If, however, the person does explain that they have autism, be mindful about it and keep focusing on the behavior and challenges instead of the condition.
+If, however, if the employee has autism and expresses it, be mindful about it and keep focusing on the behavior and challenges instead of the condition.

 How Can Employers Support Employees with Autism in the Workplace?